kjleopold/smart-store-kjleopold/README.md

   * Analyze age, current plan, and preferences to find patters in usage and potential upgrades.
   * Calculate current vs. potential revenue based on users' preferred premium plans and pricing.
 ### 5. Results
-Based on the users surveyed, the Individual Plan generates the most annual revenue at $4,752 and shows the greatest growth potential, with a possible $4,488 increase if users upgraded.
-Overall, there’s a clear positive relationship between current and potential revenue across all plans.
-The Free plan had the highest number of surveyed users by far, with 423 respondents, followed by the Duo and Family plans with 24 and 17 respondents, respectively.
-Nearly 80% of Free plan users were between the ages of 20 and 35.
-In terms of upgrade interest, the Free plan stood out again with 200 users selecting a preferred premium plan, accounting for nearly 40% of all upgrade interest.
-In contrast, the Family Plan was the least selected upgrade option, with only 39 users selecting it.
+**Key Insights**
+* The Individual Plan generates the highest annual revenue at $4,752.
+* The Individual Plan shows the greatest growth potential with a $4,488 possible increase if users upgraded.
+* There’s a positive correlation between current and potential revenue across all plans.
+* The Free plan had the highest number of users surveyed (423), followed by Duo (24) and Family (17).
+* Nearly 80% of Free Plan users were aged 20–35.
+* The Free Plan had the highest upgrade interest, with 200 users selecting a preferred premium plan, showing almost 40% of all upgrade interest.
+* The Family Plan was the least selected upgrade option, with only 39 users choosing it.

 Visualization 1: Illustrates the data as a whole.
 Here you can see a current price list for the plan options, as well as a significant increase in revenue potential if all interested users were to upgrade at these current prices.
 ![Screenshot](screenshots/mod7_dashboards.jpg)